lhamu11/arrays/README.md

 const heros = [ { name: 'Spider-Man' }, { name: 'Thor' }, { name: 'Black Panther' }, { name: 'Captain Marvel' }, { name: 'Silver Surfer' } ];

 const inputWords = ["spray", "limit", "elite", "exuberant", "destruction", "present"];

+//find the sum of all elements in an array;

+//print even nos. till 'n' with loop

+//create a function accepting number argument and
+//countdown till 0 and log 'done' on console

+//print array in reverse order in loop

+//pum(1)(2)(3)// implement this with the result as 6